birdwyx/phpgo/README.md

 Have fun!

+# 2. LD_PRELOAD
+to be updated...

-# 2. Using phpgo under fast-cgi mode
+# 3. Using phpgo under fast-cgi mode

 phpgo can be used under fast-cgi (php-fpm) mode,  following are the steps: